 Optimize Your URLs

-When it comes to URL optimization, it is essential to determine two things: what keyword you should use and what type of structure makes the most sense, flat structure or hierarchical.
+When it comes to optimizing a URL, it is essential to determine two things: what keyword you should use and what type of structure makes the most sense, flat structure or hierarchical.

 Flat URL Structure